syncfusion-content/asp.netwebforms-docs/aspnet/DigitalGauge/Character-Settings.md

 ## Appearance

-The opacityof the character is adjustable with the help of opacity property.
+The opacity of the character is adjustable with the help of opacity property.
 The space between two characters are adjusted with spacing property as like in the segment settings.